nhayward/revpit/user/pages/02.editors/tiffany-grimes/bio.md

 **What hobbies do you have outside of writing and editing?**

 I read tons, sew, craft, hike, bake, watch a lot of tv and movies, travel, and drink lots of tea.

-**What is your favorite book to reread, and why?**

-The only books I reread are the Harry Potter series!
-They have a special place in my heart, because they’re the books that jump-started my love of reading.
-I’m too busy reading new books and client manuscripts to reread anything else.

-Latest obsessions: _Thirteen Doorways_, _Wolves Behind Them All_ by Laura Ruby (incredible genre-bending masterpiece with ghosts!) and _Red, White, and Royal Blue_ by Casey McQuiston (the—first woman!— president’s son falls for the prince of England, swoon).